 5. Set goals.

-For example, if you’ve decided that you’re going to measure your success through your overall engagement on the social media platform, you can run an engagement experiment.
-Try keeping track of all engagement related to the content you produce and share on the social platform for a specific amount of time you’ve chosen (maybe 4-8 weeks to start).
+For example, if you've decided that you're going to measure your success through overall engagement on a social media platform, you can run an experiment.
+Try keeping track of all engagement related to the content you produce and share on the social platform for a specific amount of time you've chosen (maybe 4-8 weeks to start).

-(Throughout your experiment, you can also A/B test different content to see what your followers like the best and choose to interact with most.)
+Throughout your experiment, you can also A/B test content to see what your followers like the best and choose to interact with most.